 - i.
 Only the linear part of the stress-strain curve is taken into account.
 So, plasticity and other kind of non-linear behaviour have been disregarded; - ii.
 RC is always assumed to be uncracked; - iii.
-Time dependent effects on material properties are completely neglected, and Young's modulus E is assumed to be equal to 30 GPa; - iv.
-Poisson's coefficient ν is similarly assumed to be constant and equal to 0.2; - v.
-Concrete strength class is required to be C20/C25 (Eurocode classification), whose density is 2500 kg/m3.
+Fluage and creep are neglected, and Young's modulus E is assumed to be constant and equal to 30 GPa; - iv.
+Poisson's coefficient ν is similarly assumed to be constant and equal to v.
+Concrete strength class is required to be C20/C25 (Eurocode classification), whose density is 2500 kg/m^3 .
 Even though Nervi's dome is a RC shell with stiffeners, which follow a certain spherical path, it is reasonable to assume that shell thickness is constant and equal to 0.2 m.